-According to government information, "after a few months of operation of the Childhood Alert Pilot System, the need to start an algorithmic audit was identified in order to study and evaluate the hypothetical existence of biases, both in the data used for training the model and the characteristics used for the production model".
+According to government information accessed through our transparency request, "after a few months of operation of the Childhood Alert Pilot System, the need to start an algorithmic audit was identified in order to study and evaluate the hypothetical existence of biases, both in the data used for training the model and the characteristics used for the production model".
 The results would imply implementing model enhancement.
-This algorithmic audit was financed by the Inter-American Development Bank (IDB) and performed by the Spanish consultancy Eticas Research Consulting.
-The Chilean government rejected the possibility of learning about the results of this audit.
+This algorithmic audit was financed by the Inter-American Development Bank (IDB) and performed by the Spanish consultancy Eticas Research